Skip to main content

 Network PerformanceLow - ModerateModerate

-The tests consisted of sending about 16 requests per second for 1 minutes (~1000 requests).
-We measured the time from for first request to the time of the final document becoming ready on the disk.
+The tests consisted of sending approximately 16 requests per second for 1 minutes (~1000 requests).
+We measured the time from the first request to the time of the final document becoming ready on the disk.
 So the time it takes to post and process 1000 requests.
 Here are the results we found after running the tests.

 Performance Test Results